Julie Etchingham: Awards

 Etchingham was voted "Presenter of the Year" at the Royal Television Society journalism awards in February 2010.
 She was the first woman to win the award.
 She won it again in February 2016.
 In April 2016, Etchingham was named "Broadcast Journalist of the Year" by the London Press Club.

 Personal life

 In 1997, Etchingham married the television producer Nick Gardner.
-The couple have two sons, both of whom were born in Hammersmith and Fulham, London.
+The couple have two sons and live in East Sheen.
+Her father is the cousin of Kathy Etchingham, an English writer and former partner of guitarist Jimi Hendrix.

 Charity

 Etchingham is vice president of the stillbirth charity Abigail's Footsteps.
 She is also a patron of the London homeless charity, Caritas Anchor House.
 Since 2018, Etchingham has also taken on the role of president at the Women of the Year Lunch and awards.